Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Preliminaries

 \subsection{Problem Statement}

 This work studies the auto-bidding problem for a single advertiser subject to a budget constraint.
-The auction mechanism follows a sealed-bid, second-price rule, and the objective is to devise a bidding policy that maximizes the cumulative value of the impressions won over a finite bidding episode, such as a day.
+The auction mechanism follows a sealed-bid, second-price rule.
+The objective is to devise a bidding policy that maximizes the cumulative value of the impressions won over a finite bidding episode (e.g., a day) within a budget $B>0$.
 As established in \citep{uscb}, the optimal bid for each impression $i$ is proportional to its intrinsic value $v_i>0$, scaled by a non-negative factor $a\ge 0$ that remains consistent across all impressions.
-Under this strategy, the advertiser wins an impression $i$ if $av_i\ge p_i$, where $p_i>0$ denotes the market price, and pays $p_i$ upon winning.
+Under this strategy, the advertiser wins an impression $i$ if $av_i\ge p_i$ and pays $p_i$ upon winning, where $p_i>0$ is the market price.
 The Return on Investment (ROI) of impression $i$ is defined as $v_i/p_i$, and we denote its upper bound as $R_m\triangleq\max_i v_i/p_i$.

-However, the scaling factor is unknown in advance, and the volatility of impressions drives its continual change throughout the bidding process.
+However, the scaling factor is unknown a prior, and impression volatility drives its continual change throughout the bidding process.
 Hence, a standard practice involves recalibrating the scaling factor $a$ at fixed intervals of $T\in\mathbb{N}_+$ time steps \citep{aigb, uscb, sorl}.
 This casts the auto-bidding to a sequential decision-making problem.